 Brand marketing’s primary goal is to improve a brand’s perception, but brand marketing strategies typically target a number of other objectives as well:

-• Purpose and shared values: Customers want to form relationships with brands that align with their principles and priorities.
+- Purpose and shared values: Customers want to form relationships with brands that align with their principles and priorities.
 When branded touchpoints all reinforce the core ethos of a brand, it fosters consumer connection on a deeper level.
+It also helps you align on what a successful brand collaboration example means for your brand.

 Why is Brand Marketing Important?